 Grandma’s Gluten Free Dinner Rolls

 My grandfather ate bread at every meal: toast for breakfast, sandwich for lunch, and dinner rolls at 5:30.
-Grandma’s dinner rolls were the best!
+Grammy’s dinner rolls were the best!
 My sister and I could eat a dozen and skip supper all together.
-Our daughter now keeps the bread-at-meals tradition alive, and we’re grateful for delicious gluten free options.
-These GF, pull-apart dinner rolls do not disappoint!
-Soft, tender and buttery – these rolls are soon to be your family’s favorite.
+Our daughter now keeps the bread-at-meals tradition alive, and we’re grateful for delicious GF options made easy with Flour Farm.
+Grandma’s Gluten Free Dinner Rolls do not disappoint!
+Soft, tender and buttery – these pull apart rolls are soon to be your family’s favorite.

-Please let us know how Grandma’s GF Dinner Rolls recipe worked for you!
+Please let us know how Grandma’s Gluten Free Dinner Rolls recipe worked for you!
 We love to receive feedback.
 Please rate this recipe and leave a comment in the section provided below.
 Thank you.

 Peace & LOVE – Teri